-Two months ago, I decided to give it a try again, so I updated the page and its description and started to share quality content.
+Two months later, I decided to give it a try again, so I updated the page and its description and started to consistently share quality content.

-Then I promoted the page and some posts on a low budget and tested different target audiences, and it eventually worked.
+Then I promoted the page and some posts on a low budget and tested different target audiences.
+It eventually worked.

-Last month, I reached my first 5,000 likes, and yesterday I crossed the 10,000 Facebook page likes milestone.
+After a month, I reached my first 5,000 likes, and a month later I crossed the 10,000 Facebook page likes milestone.

 It made me feel particularly satisfied and motivated, considering the very basic knowledge and low budget I started with.